parallelscore/face_docker/Daniel-Ogunlolu/readme.txt

 Tested the program with a diffrent video which has a better quality (faces were more vivid and clear) and the program worked well.

-I have attached a zip files containing the detections.
+I have attached a zip files containing the final result (unique-faces)